marcosribeirodacunha/git-github-learning-notes/week-2.md

 `git log --stat` show which files were changed and how many lines were added or removed in the commit.

-`git log -n`: _n_ represents the number of commits want to display.
+`git log -n`: _n_ represents the number of commits we want to display.

 ### `git show`